janl/mustache.js/README.md

     <b>Hi Tater.</b>

-As you can see, we're pre-processing the text in the block.
+As you can see, we’re pre-processing the text in the block.
 This can be used to implement caching, filters (like syntax highlighting), etc.

 You can use `this.name` to access the attribute `name` from your view.